 We wrote this glossary to help you feel comfortable with the complex language in the ever-accelerating marketing and advertising industry

-Marketing intelligence is an advanced discipline that enables marketers to understand consumer attributes and how different audience interact with their brand across channels and devices, so they can optimize budgets and create relevant experiences that drive meaningful business results.
+Marketing intelligence is an advanced discipline that enables marketers to understand consumer attributes and how different audiences interact with their brand across channels and devices, so they can optimize budgets and create relevant experiences that drive meaningful business results.

 Visual IQ’s glossary provides definitions of common terms associated with marketing intelligence.
 Some of them may be new to you, and we want to demystify words you’ve heard but haven’t had a chance to clarify.